jrie/textcompanion/README.md

 # textcompanion
-Use text-selections to open up a quick, icon filled, menu with various actions.
+A browser addon/extension to use text selections to open up a quick, icon filled, menu with various actions.
 Or use the same opening options from right click menu / context menu.

 From the overlay menu, you can:
 * open Deepl.com to translate the selection